Pastoral Care Policy

 - Develop and build each pupil’s personal and social development as well as emotional intelligence that is essential for an outstanding and fully rounded educational experience fit for the 21st century.
 Equipping pupils with the skills to succeed socially, emotionally and intellectually.

 - Create a positive environment with high and consistent but realistic expectations.

-- Create a welcoming and caring environment for staff and pupils that is supported through mutual respect and valuing each other.
+- Create a welcoming, supportive and caring environment for staff and pupils that is supported through mutual respect and valuing each other.

 - Ensure that every pupil has access to academic and personal guidance/ support by working closely with the SEN, EAL departments and other external agencies if required.